Part 1: Setting up a Proxmox Cluster

 Creating the Proxmox Cluster

 With the individual servers ready, it was time to unite them.
-I configured them into a Proxmox cluster, which allows all machines to be managed as a single entity from one web interface.
+I configured them into a cluster, which allows all machines to be managed as a single entity from one web interface.

 Prerequisites